NestorDR/reacthooks-cryptocurrencies/README.md

 This example is a simple application that allows you to test some **React and React-Redux hooks**.
 The application implements queries about cryptocurrencies, taking advantage of the [Nomics API](https://docs.nomics.com/).

+This example has a lot of comments in Spanish within its code.
 You can find an even simpler example at [learn-hooks](https://github.com/NestorDR/learn-hooks).

 Hooks are a new feature in **React v16.8**.
 They allow you to use the state, effect and other features of React without writing a class.